What is the legacy of Socrates? For not leaving any writings behind, he had a tremendous impact on those who followed him1.

 Socrates and the Sophists

 But I did not yet bring up another important element in the story: the sophists.
 Many of the sophists were charlatans and gave philosophy a bad name.2 They used language and rhetoric for the purpose of trying to acquire money, fame, and popularity.
-They cared nothing for the search for wisdom and truth.
+Some like Protagoras were true philosophers, but many were just smooth talking rhetoricians.
 It was a game to them.
 They knew that they didn’t know anything, but enjoyed the challenge of trying to get people to think a certain way through crafty speech.

 The state paid them healthy salaries to create arguments to win people over to the way the state wanted them to think.
 Sound familiar?
 This is the exact role that the media plays in the United States today.
 Socrates not only exposed the corruption of the state, but he also opposed the chicanery of the sophists.
 He said the following to them that speaks loud and clear to us today: